Go to page content

 Performing tuina massage therapy on your child at night before bed may help them sleep better.

-Pediatric tuina also adheres to TCM’s concept of syndrome differentiation and treatment.
+Pediatric tuina adheres to TCM’s concept of syndrome differentiation and treatment.
 According to TCM Physician Lim Sock Ling, physicians will check the pulse and tongue of the child beforehand.
 Only upon confirmation of a diagnosis, an appropriate tuina massage session will be prescribed.

 Using syndrome differentiation as a guide, physicians will determine specific parts or acupoints of the child’s body to work on.
-Tuina massage for children aims to balance yin (passive) and yang (active) energies, tonify the internal system, promote qi and relax the muscles.
+Tuina massage for children aims to balance yin (passive) and yang (active) energies, tonify the internal system, promote qi, and relax the muscles.

 In a tuina session, the therapist uses hand manipulation techniques like pushing, grasping, kneading, or rubbing in a light, fast, and soft motion.
 While tuina for adults and kids are generally the same, they differ in intensity.